telephone

 the terminal shows a summary of the changes then goes back to the command line.

-I can pass a string from a test to a function.
+I can pass None as input to a function.

-I can pass None from a test to a function
+Can I pass booleans from a test to a function?

 RED: make it fail